-The AAT is bound by the Australian Privacy Principles in the Privacy Act 1988 (Privacy Act).
-All personal information we collect is handled in accordance with the Australian Privacy Principles.
+All personal information we collect is handled in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Privacy Act):

 How we handle personal information

 We collect personal information only when it is reasonably necessary for, or directly related to, our functions or activities.
-These functions and activities include:
+This includes:

 - dealing with applications under the Administrative Appeals Tribunal Act 1975 (AAT Act) and the Migration Act 1958 and, in particular, applications for review of administrative decisions